xonsh/xonsh/docs/tutorial_history_backend.rst

         ts = int(time.time() * 1000)
         return '{}-{}'.format(ts, str(uuid.uuid4())[:18])

-In the ``__init__()`` method, let's initilize
+In the ``__init__()`` method, let's initialize
-`Some Public Attrbutes <api/history/base.html#xonsh.history.base.History>`_ which xonsh would use in various places.
-Note that we use Unix timestamp and some random char to make ``self.sessionid`` unique and in order along the time using xonsh.
-We will cover it with a bit more details in next section.
+`Some Public Attributes <api/history/base.html#xonsh.history.base.History>`_ which xonsh uses in various places.
+Note that we use Unix timestamp and some random char to make ``self.sessionid`` unique and to keep the entries ordered in time.
+We will cover it with a bit more detail in next section.

 Save History to CouchDB